Envy Gaming: 2017–2022

 After a reportedly million investment from Hersh Interactive Group in September 2017, Envy Gaming relocated their headquarters from Charlotte, North Carolina to Dallas, Texas.
 The deal also allowed Envy to purchase the Dallas-based Overwatch League franchise spot for an estimated million, making them one of twelve teams competing in the league's inaugural season.
 Envy Gaming filled the roster by transferring all of the members and staff from the Overwatch team of Team EnVyUs, which officially ended EnVyUs' Overwatch division.
 On October 5, 2017, the Dallas-based franchise name was revealed as the Dallas Fuel.

 On June 28, 2018, Envy Gaming hired former COO for the Circuit of the Americas (COTA) and EVP of sales and marketing for the Dallas Stars Geoff Moore as its first President and COO.

 Envy established their second franchised team in May 2019 with the purchase of a slot for Activision's Call of Duty League for a reported million.
 The team's name, Dallas Empire, and branding were revealed on October 19 and chosen as a callback to the organization's roots.

 In October 2019, Envy Gaming established their headquarters and training facility at Victory Park in Dallas.
 The 20872 sqft will include space dedicated to team training, content creation, player development, and wellness training.

 On July 9, 2020, Envy Gaming appointed that Adam Rymer as the company's new CEO, replacing founder and owner Mike Rufail.

 In November 2021, it was announced that Envy Gaming would acquire the OpTic Gaming brand as part of a merger.
 OpTic Gaming leader Hector "HECZ" Rodriguez joined the combined companies' ownership group and was to serve as President of OpTic Gaming.
 This also brought the OpTic Texas roster for Activision Blizzard's Call of Duty League into the Envy family.

 In January 2022, Envy Gaming acquired the operating contract for Esports Stadium Arlington, an esports facility located in Arlington, Texas, from Esports Venues LLC.

 In June 2022, it was announced Envy Gaming would retire the Envy brand, and fully become OpTic Gaming.
 The Envy Foundation, a grant program helping North Texas middle schools and high schools, became the OpTic Foundation.
 Team Envy's content creators and Rocket League team were rebranded to OpTic Gaming, while the Dallas Fuel team remained as is.

+2025–Present

+On January 17, 2025, Mike "Hastr0" Rufail re-acquired the brand.